ThongNguyen1510/agri-blockchain-system/README.md

 - Missing MetaMask async storage module: run `npm install @react-native-async-storage/async-storage` in `apps/frontend`.

 ## Next steps
-- Build authentication and role-based access control in the backend.
 - Implement Batch/Product/Order CRUD endpoints and connect them to the frontend.
+- Wire frontend flows (dashboard, orders, disputes) to the new auth-protected APIs.
 - Extend `AgroEscrow` with dispute handling and tie events into `AuditLog`.
 - Add automated tests and CI pipelines (lint/test) for all modules.